tiansemi/CTF-HackerLab/Hackerlab2k22/Basic/JS_FUCK.md

 <img src="File/js3.png">

->Once we have decoded it does not take long to understand that each character of element is ciphered and xored with the corresponding index.
+>Once we have decoded it does not take long to understand that each character of element of cipher is xored with the corresponding index.
 We then write a code in python to obtain the flag.

 <img src="File/js4.png">